Skip to main content

 Tick Paralysis

-Tick paralysis is caused by a toxin released by certain species of ticks which can lead to paralysis in animals and rarely in humans.
+Tick paralysis is a rare form of paralysis in animals and humans caused by a toxin released by certain ticks.
 This paralysis is reversed upon tick removal.
 The species causing the most cases of human tick paralysis in Canada are Dermacentor andersoni (the Rocky Mountain wood tick) and Dermacentor variabilis (the American dog tick).
-Dermacentor andersoni is found throughout the province of British Columbia (BC).
+Dermacentor andersoni is found throughout British Columbia (BC), and are most common in interior BC.
 Other ticks such as Ixodes spp also can cause tick paralysis but this is very rare.

 The disease is not reportable and official counts are not available.
 The BCCDC Public Health Laboratory receives consultations on tick paralysis in 0-2 human cases per year in BC.
 Most cases occur in the BC Interior region in the spring and summer.
 Children are more often affected than adults.

-Symptoms begin after a female tick attaches to the skin and has fed for 5-7 days.
-Symptoms may include numbness and tingling in the face and limbs, fatigue, weakness, irritability, restlessness or muscle pains.
 Over several hours or days, this can progress to unsteady balance and then complete paralysis (affecting the whole body) starting from the legs and moving upwards, or partial paralysis (affecting only one body part, e.g. an arm or leg).
 Other features include double vision and difficulty swallowing and speaking.

-Respiratory difficulties and death due to respiratory muscle paralysis can rarely occur if the tick is not removed rapidly.
+Although less common, illness can progress and cause: respiratory difficulties and death due to respiratory muscle paralysis can rarely occur if the tick is not removed rapidly.

 The treatment for tick paralysis is tick removal.
 Most patients with tick paralysis will recover or substantially improve within a few hours following tick removal.